pedrocarrico/pimon/README.md

 ![Pimon](http://pedrocarrico.net/pimon.jpg "Pimon")

 ## Description
-Pimon is a simple server stats monitor designed for the raspberry pi.
+Pimon is a simple server monitor designed for the Raspberry Pi.
-It uses redis lists to show the latest 6 observed statistics and also uses highcharts to display some nice graphs on your web browser.
+It uses redis lists to keep the latest observed statistics and also uses highcharts to display some nice charts on your web browser.

 ## What do I need to get it to work?
 1. Install redis an configure it to run on a socket on /tmp/redis.sock
 2. bundle
 3. bin/pimon start # run the sinatra app
 4. go to http://localhost:3000 and PROFIT!
+Optionally you may install it as a gem and run it, please check "Installing as a gem" further down.

 ## Configuration
 1. basic_auth - enable or disable, configure username and password